 - At the heart of this approach is a mindful, safe and Christian culture on our campus: one in which the entire campus community will be expected to know their own risk and how their behavior puts others at risk.
 Each member of the community will be encouraged to take personal responsibility for his or her own actions and seek to help others.

 - Daily chapel is a vital part of the Florida College experience.
 To reduce the risks, we will shorten the length of chapel and require face coverings initially.
 We will also provide an alternative venue for those who are not comfortable being together in Hutchinson Auditorium.
 Please contact the Dean of Students Office for more information regarding our alternate chapel arrangements.

 - In order to protect our on-campus environment, students are strongly encouraged to limit the number of trips and the amount of time they spend off campus.
 To help with this, Florida College is planning a robust schedule of on-campus events.
 When students do leave campus, they are strongly encouraged to follow proper safety protocols.

 - We will encourage students to have many of their social activities outside, weather permitting.

 - Students will also be encouraged to wear face coverings in situations where social distancing is not possible.

 - Students should carefully consider their participation in activities that may put them at risk such as intramural athletics.
 These activities will be conducted in as safe a manner as possible, including the implementation of health screenings before each activity.

-- Protocols for intercollegiate athletics are still being developed by the NAIA.
+- Protocols for intercollegiate athletics have been developed by the NAIA.
 Our policies will follow those protocols.
 We will email a copy of these rules to each team we play.
 Rules will be posted in gyms and locker rooms as reminders.